 Bereavement is the time of mourning after a loss.
 The hospice care team works with surviving loved ones to help them through the grieving process.
 A trained volunteer, clergy member, or professional counselor provides support to survivors through visits, phone calls, and/or letter contact, as well as through support groups.
 The hospice team can refer family members and care-giving friends to other medical or professional care if needed.
 Bereavement services are often provided for about a year after the patient’s death.

-Through regularly scheduled family conferences, often led by the hospice nurse or social worker, or in the case of a long term care facility the IDT members family members can stay informed about the patient’s condition and what to expect.
+Through regularly scheduled family conferences, often led by the hospice nurse or social worker, or in the case of a long-term care facility the IDT members family members can stay informed about the patient’s condition and what to expect.
 Family conferences also give everyone a chance to share feelings, talk about expectations, and learn about death and the process of dying.
 Family members can find great support and stress relief through family conferences.
-Conferences may also be done informally on a daily basis as the nurse or nursing assistant talks with patient and their caregivers during their routine visits.
+Conferences may also be done informally daily as the nurse or nursing assistant talks with patient and their caregivers during their routine visits.

 Where can Hospice care take place?